brandonasuncion/Pixel/README.md

 ## Usage
 1. Press a number between 1-9 to select a color, or 0 to erase.
 2. Click on a pixel.

+## PixelSocket Scripting and Automation
+Pixel can be manipulated with the PixelSocket class (included in `PixelSocket.js`).

+### Constructor and Methods:
+* `PixelSocket(server, autoconnect = false)`
+	Creates a PixelSocket object for the specified server.
+If autoconnect is set to true, it connects automatically.
+* `PixelSocket.connect()`
+	Connects to server specified in the constructor
+* `PixelSocket.sendPixel(x, y, colorID)`
+	Sends a paint request to the server with the specified coordinates and color ID
+* `PixelSocket.getPixel(x, y)`
+	Tells the server that we need to update a specific pixel
+* `PixelSocket.setMessageHandler(callback)`
+	Specify the handler for client commands from the server eg. ps.setMessageHandler(function(data){ ... })
+	"data" is a JS object containing an "action" attribute, specifying the type of message

+	* Action:	`canvasInfo`
+		Server sends updated canvas dimensions
+		Attributes:		'width', 'height'

+	* Action: `updatePixel`
+		Server notifies the client a pixel was updated with coordinates
+		Attributes: 'x', 'y', 'color'

+	* Action: `timer`
+		Server sends the time when the next pixel can be drawn
+		Attributes: 'time', 'type'

+* `PixelSocket.setCanvasRefreshHandler(callback)`
+	Specify the handler used for complete canvas refreshes

+* `PixelSocket.requestRefresh()`
+	Tells the server that we need to refresh the entire canvas, and to resend all the pixel data

+### Event Methods:
+* `PixelSocket.onopen(event)`
+* `PixelSocket.onerror(event)`
+* `PixelSocket.onclose(event)`

 ## Credits
 Brandon Asuncion <me@brandonasuncion.tech>